 The best places to sell stuff fast is FB marketplace and Craigslist.
 If you have the time (and the patience) you can list stuff on an online resale site or with a consignment store.

-If you have a weekend to spare, and live in an area that allows it, you can have a yard sale which will allow you to get rid of everything all at once and make up to $1,000 in a weekend.
+If you have a weekend to spare and live in an area that allows it, you can have a yard sale which will allow you to get rid of everything all at once and rake in up to $1,000 in a weekend.

 The downside to this method for making extra money is…eventually, you’ll run out of stuff.